Lebowski89/blog/content/roles.md

 ```

-2. The common tasks are then conducted using the relevant variables defined above:
+2. The common tasks are conducted using the variables defined above:

 ```yaml